rjpcasalino/blog_bt/src/posts/2022-10-30-A-Brief-History-of-Everything-We-Know-Thus-Far.md

 > This theory (panspermia) had a certain attraction as a way out of an embarrassing dilemma, but it suffers from the defect of explaining nothing, even if it should prove true.
 It does not _elucidate_ the nature of life.

 Freud (or his translators) loved the word "elucidate" and its derivatives.
-Eiseley had read Freud because he writes about in some other of his texts but that's for later.
-More on this mystery:
+Eiseley had obviously read Freud because he ponders as he is apt to about Freud in his other work.
+That notwithstanding, more on this mystery:

 > Since life makes use of the chemical compounds of this earth [Gaia], it would seem better to proceed, until incontrovertible evidence to the contrary is obtained, on the assumption that life has actually arisen upon this planet.
-The now widely accepted view that the entire universe in its present state is limited in time, and the apparently lethal nature of the unscreened solar radiation are both obstacles which greatly lessen the likelihood that life has come to use across the infinite wastes of space.
+The now widely accepted view that the entire universe in its present state is limited in time, and the apparently lethal nature of the unscreened solar radiation are both obstacles which greatly lessen the likelihood that life has come to us across the infinite wastes of space.

 > [M]en are now fascinated by the crystalline viruses and have turned that remarkable instrument, the electron microscope, upon strange molecular "beings" never previously seen by man.
 Some are satisfied with this glimpse below the cell and find the virus a halfway station on the road to life.
 Perhaps it is, but as I wander about in the thin mist that is beginning to filter among these decaying stems and ruined spider webs, a kind of disconsolate uncertainty has taken hold of me. (p.
-127)
+126-127)

 <hr>